-Every dog owner in Tampa Bay is responsible for the actions and behaviors of his or her dog.
+Every dog owner is responsible for the actions and behaviors of his or her dog.
 Pet owners that know, or reasonably should know, of their dogs’ violent tendencies must take steps to prevent dog bite incidents, such as keeping pets on leashes and never letting them run at large.
 Even dogs without prior histories must be in the control of owners at all times.
 Failure to do so, resulting in a dog bite incident, may be grounds for a civil lawsuit.
-It may be worthwhile to hire a Tampa Bay dog bite attorney to file a claim against a dog’s owner for your injury if you suffered great physical or emotional damage from the incident.
+It may be worthwhile to hire a dog bite attorney to file a claim against a dog’s owner for your injury if you suffered great physical or emotional damage from the incident.

 Dog Bite Law in Florida